What is assisted return?

 Не весь вміст на цій сторінці доступний українською мовою.

-What does it mean to stay in Norway without legal residence?
+What does it entail if you are in Norway without the legal right to reside or stay?

-Those who choose assisted return are able to return home with dignity.
-They have the opportunity to plan their journey, and they have more control over their own lives.
-They also receive money and transport for the journey to their home country.
+Assisted return makes it possible for you to return home with dignity.
+You will be able to plan your journey, and you will have more control over your own life.
+You will also receive money and we will cover transport costs associated with your return to your home country.

 More information